Hadassah Medical Center: Since 2005

 In 2005, Hadassah was nominated for the Nobel Peace Prize in acknowledgment of its equal treatment of all patients, regardless of ethnic and religious differences, and efforts to build bridges to peace.

-French baritone David Serero has performed several concerts at the hospital in 2011, 2012 and 2013 for Israelis and Palestinians children.
+French baritone David Serero has performed several concerts at the hospital in 2011, 2012 and 2013 for Israeli and Palestinian children.
 He is the young president of the organization in France.

 Due to an accumulated deficit of over 1 billion NIS, at the request of the medical center's management, the Israeli court declared 3 months of suspension of proceedings starting February 2014.

 Beginning in 2018, the Hadassah Medical Center, in agreement with the Mayor of Moscow, is opening a branch in Skolkovo.
 The Hadassah project was estimated at $40.2 million, of which about $26.4 million will go to equip the center with equipment.
 In addition, $3.2 million will be spent on educational activities.
 It is planned that 10% of the income generated by Israel's Hadassah medical center in Skolkovo will be directed to research activities in the field of oncology.

 On July 11, 2021, Ze'ev Rotstein, who served as Hadassah Medical Center CEO since 2015, tendered his resignation prior to facing possible disciplinary action by the board of directors.
 He was replaced by Professor Yoram G. Weiss.

 In late 2022, Dr. Mahajna, a Palestinian-Israeli cardiologist, found himself suspended from Hadassah Medical Center following allegations that he had provided food to a supposed terrorist and referred to him as a "martyr."
 However, by January 2023, Dr. Mahajna was reinstated following a mediation process that cleared him of the accusations.